A Year in the Apiary - January Beekeeping Tasks (UK)

 In the UK, January is one of the quietest months in the apiary – but it still plays a crucial role in your year-round beekeeping.
 The bees are clustered, brood is often limited and the weather can be unforgiving.
 Rather than full inspections, the focus shifts to keeping colonies secure, well-fed and as stress-free as possible, while you prepare equipment and plans for the season ahead.

 This page is part of the BeezKnees Year in the Apiary – monthly beekeeping calendar.
-It summarises what your bees are doing in January, practical weather-based guidance, a checklist of key jobs and ways to support your colonies until spring inspections begin.
+It summarises what your bees are doing in January, practical weather-based guidance, a checklist of key jobs and ways to support your colonies through winter.
+If stores are running low, this is also a good time to review feeding bees, check your wider varroa treatment timing and prepare for spring inspections as you move toward February.

 January at a Glance – What Matters Most